Horizon: Zero Dawn - Review

 Horizon-Zero-Dawn-Screenshot-2017-11-24-14-29-38-1024x576.png

 The world of Horizon is definitely one of the biggest highlights.
-The cultures and societies of the different people inhabiting it, the backstory of how the world became like it was, the intricacy of the robot creature designs, the outfits and character designs, are all amazingly effective at crafting a cohesive and enthralling world.
-The amount of effort the developers put into just the cultural differences of the various tribes, their beliefs and how they look in the world is incredible.
+The cultures and societies of the different people inhabiting it, the backstory of how the world became like it was, the intricacy of the robot creature designs, the outfits, and character designs are all amazingly effective at crafting a cohesive and enthralling world.
+The amount of effort the developers put into just the cultural differences of the various tribes, their beliefs, and how they look in the world is incredible.
 The level of detail put into Horizon is almost too much to bear.
 As you explore Horizon, you can scan various objects and discover more details about the world and its past in data logs that are stored in your journal.
-Much like how games like Deus Ex could overload you with emails that provide an excessive amount of interesting backstory, Horizon fills up your journal with these logs.
+Much like how games like Deus Ex could overload you with emails that provide an excessive amount of interesting backstories, Horizon fills up your journal with these logs.
 They're interesting, but there are a lot of them—so many that I was skimming through most of them by the end.

 There's a lot to take in and not all of it is even remotely interesting.
 If I were to have creative control over how many text and audio logs there were, I would probably cut down the total by a good 30%.
 Some of the text logs barely serve a purpose other than to make other logs more important, like a person's morning schedule as a receptionist.
 That particular example indeed holds clues to the big revelations exposed later (about 5 minutes later), but that subtle method of story-telling is rendered irrelevant by the lengthy expository sections that occur later.
 I may be wrong, but I think that the storytelling methods of Horizon can, at times, conflict with each other.
 If Horizon was never going to tell us what happened to the various civilizations of humanity, then small text journal entries about a receptionist's schedule would be the better method, because we'd be looking for those clues as to what happened, sprinkled among the insignificant details.
 So, when I was finding other entries like that one in the early sections of the game, I was fine with it.